Dubas unsure if he will remain as Leafs GM; 'Nothing off the table' if he stays

 "The players are the ones that were on the ice."

-If he stays, Dubas said he'd look at any change to the roster — including the nucleus of Auston Matthews, Mitch Marner, John Tavares and William Nylander he's staunchly backed at every turn — that gives Toronto a better opportunity at success.
+Dubas said if he stays, he would consider any change to the roster — including the nucleus of Auston Matthews, Mitch Marner, John Tavares and William Nylander he's staunchly backed at every turn — that gives Toronto a better opportunity at success.

 "I would take nothing off the table," he said.
 "Everything would have to be considered."

-Dubas took questions alone this year on a breakup day that moved at a glacial pace after sitting shoulder-to-shoulder with team president Brendan Shanahan last spring following a fourth consecutive opening-round disappointment.
+Dubas took questions alone this year on a breakup day that moved at a glacial pace after sitting shoulder-to-shoulder with team president Brendan Shanahan last spring following another fourth consecutive opening-round disappointment.

 Shanahan was nowhere to be seen this time, but the team indicated he would be available "in the coming days."